neilsf/xc-basic3/README.md

 ## Documentation

-You can find all installation and usage instructions, as well as the language documentation at [xc-basic.net](https://xc-basic.net/doku.php?id=v3:start).
+You can find the documentation (including installation instructions) at [xc-basic.net](https://xc-basic.net/doku.php?id=v3:start).

 ## Compiling from source

+You can find pre-compiled binaries for Windows (x86_64), Linux (x86_64, ARM) and macOS (x86_64) in the `bin/` dir.
+If you run a different operating system, you have to compile the program from source.

 XC=BASIC was written in the [D programming language](https://dlang.org/).
 To compile it, you need

-* a D compiler (DMD is recommended)
+* a [D compiler](https://dlang.org/download.html) (DMD is recommended)
 * the [DUB](https://dub.pm/) package manager

-If you install DUB using a package manager, it will most likely install DMD as a dependency as well.
+If you install DUB using a package manager, it will most likely install DMD as a dependency.
 When you have both installed, just `cd` to the XC=BASIC directory and issue the command:

     dub build